Supriya Pilgaonkar: Early life

 Pilgaonkar was born as Supriya Sabnis on 16 August 1967 into a Marathi family in Bombay (now Mumbai), Maharashtra.
-She completed her schooling at Paranjpe Vidyalaya.
-During her school and college years, she actively participated in theatre and elocution competitions, laying the foundation for her future career in the performing arts.

 Career

 Early Career in Theatre and Films (1983–1993)

 Pilgaonkar made her foray into acting through theatre during her school years.
 Her first major commercial stage appearance was in the Marathi play Mahatare Arka Baiyit Garka in the mid-1980s.
 Around the same time, she was noticed by actor-director Sachin through her appearance on the television show Killbill.
 Impressed by her performance, he cast her in his second directorial venture, Navri Mile Navryala (1984), which also marked her film debut.
 At the time, Supriya was still in college, and her parents were initially reluctant to allow her to act in films.
 However, they eventually supported her decision to pursue the opportunity.
-In the film, Supriya portrayed a witty and resourceful maid.
-Navri Mile Navryala was a commercial success and played a key role in establishing Supriya as a promising new actress, while also contributing to Sachin Pilgaonkar's recognition as a director.
 Her performance in the film earned her the Best Actress Award at the Filmfare Marathi.

 After a four-year hiatus, Pilgaonkar returned to the screen in 1988 with two films, both directed by and co-starring Sachin.
 In the comedy Maza Pati Karodpati, she portrayed a clever young woman who, driven by her dream of marrying a millionaire, disguises herself as a widow to win over a wealthy family through wit and theatrics.
 Her performance was widely appreciated and earned her the Maharashtra State Film Award for Best Actress.
 Her next release that year was the ensemble comedy Ashi Hi Banwa Banwi, produced by V. Shantaram Productions.
 In the film, she played a bubbly and strong-headed young woman, starring alongside Ashok Saraf, Laxmikant Berde, Siddharth Ray, Ashwini Bhave, Nivedita Joshi, and Priya Arun.
 Both films were well received, with Ashi Hi Banwa Banwi becoming a major box-office success.
 It grossed approximately ₹3 crore worldwide, making it the highest-grossing Marathi film of its time, and has since achieved cult status.

 In 1991, she appeared in the musical comedy Aayatya Gharat Gharoba, a Marathi remake of the 1972 Hindi film Dil Daulat Duniya.
 It is widely regarded as one of the most entertaining films in Marathi cinema, praised for its humor, music, and ensemble performances.
 The following year, she starred in Chor Chor, directed by Ramesh Deo, marking her first film not directed by Sachin.
 That same year, she made her television debut with the 13-episode series Kshitij Ye Nahi, which aired on DD National.
 She played the lead role of a young widow living with her daughter and father-in-law, who gradually finds love in her neighbor, starring alongside Tushar Dalvi, Vikram Gokhale, and Rajit Kapur.